mmqnym/Hide404/README.md

     - Description: Retrieve the list of files including their metadata in a specified collection
     - Path: `collection_name`

+      **Note**: If you really don't want to specify a collection name, you can simply use `default`.
+The same applies to other APIs.
       <br>

   - > [GET] /api/v1/file/{collection_name}/{file_id}